waysact/react-style/README.md

 from your CSS and later refactor them into a more modular form.

 ## What's wrong with CSS/SCSS/less?
+A lot, and @vjeux covered it pretty good in his presentation: [CSS in JS][css-in-js]

 ## Not supported CSS features